Codecademy/docs/content/go/concepts/map/map.md

 ---
-Title: 'map'
+Title: "map"
-Description: 'Map is a built-in data structure used to store data of the same or different data type in unordered key-value pairs.'
+Description: "Map is a built-in data structure used to store data of the same or different data type in unordered key-value pairs."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'map'
+  - "map"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-go'
+  - "learn-go"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 ## What is a map?